Board Certified Sports Clinical Specialist

 Lucas earned his Doctorate in Physical Therapy from Old Dominion University in 2007 and shortly after joined the Atlantic Physical Therapy team.
 In 2012, he became a board certified Clinical Specialist in Sports Physical Therapy.
 His clinical interests include biomechanics of the lower extremity and rehabilitation of the overhead athlete.
 He is direct access certified in Virginia and works with all levels of athletes, to include recreational, masters, and elite level athletes.

 Lucas remains active in education as an adjunct professor for the School of Physical Therapy at Old Dominion University.
 He also lectures in the community on sport related injuries and leads a basic and advanced anatomy course for hot yoga instructors.
-He lives in Norfolk and enjoys distance running and spending time with his wife and daughter in his free time.
+He lives in Norfolk and enjoys distance running and spending time with his wife and two daughters in his free time.